 Backup Windows Spotlight images and add .JPG extension

 The above location is not meant to be used as a permanent storage area, as the images you see today in that folder wouldn’t be available there forever.
 If you like to store the photos, copy them to a different folder, under your Pictures folder, or elsewhere.

 To preview them after copying them to your Pictures folder, add the

 .jpg extension to these files.
 To do so, follow these steps:

 - On the folder where you’ve copied the Spotlight images, type cmd.exe in the Address bar to launch Command Prompt in the current folder.

 - Typing the following command would add the JPG extension for all the extensionless image files:

 The Windows Spotlight store folder also contains images that are not wallpapers, such as logos or tile images of smaller dimensions that need to be filtered out.

 Files with a size of less than 400 KB are probably not wallpaper files.
-You can preview before clearing them out.
+You can preview them before clearing them out.
 Hint: Sort the listing by Size column.

 Portrait vs. Landscape Images